Which DSLR / Camera Slider to Buy?

 Cinevate make all kinds of interesting gear for DSLRs to full size cameras.
 Their Atlas 10 camera slider is really sturdy piece of gear.
 This is their smallest and lightest slider, but it still has some considerable heft to it, and according to them it can carry up to 18kg in weight.
 With the Glidetrack Hybrid above, the motion is so smooth that it is easy to over push the carriage, so it requires a really delicate touch, whereas the Cinevate Atlas has more drag on it, when you stop pushing the carriage it stops dead.
 I know some cameramen prefer the Cinevate for this reason, but it is a personal thing, for me I actually like the feel of both.
 If you travel a lot and are concerned with weight, the Cinevate is definitely heavier than the equivalent model from glidetrack, this probably helps with durability, but could be a pain with regards to excess luggage charges.
 The Cinevate Atalas 10 sells for 650 in the UK including tax.
 They are a Canadian company so are generally cheaper in the US and Canada, (680 in Canada and 580 US dollars in the US).

-I am not a huge fan of Konova sliders, in some respects that is a bit unfair, as they are certainly cheaper than all of the other siders on my list.
-The main issue I have with these is they are not hugely durable and are really only designed for very small camera set ups.
+I am not a huge fan of Konova sliders, in some respects that is a bit unfair, as they are certainly cheaper than many of the other siders on my list.
+The main issue I have with these is they are not hugely durable and are really only designed for fairly small camera set ups.
 If you are only ever going to use a DSLR and you are only going to use small light weight lenses, then this could be a good option for you.